-If you are travelling to France or dealing with Francophones, it is essential to know how to ask and tell time in French.
-Whether you want to make an appointment, invite someone, or ask information about departures or arrivals, you need to master the art of telling time.
+If you are traveling to France or dealing with Francophones, it is essential to know how to ask and tell time in French.
+Whether you want to make an appointment, invite someone, or ask for information about departures or arrivals, you need to master the art of telling time.

 Situations where you need to know how to tell time